networknext/next/docs/deploy_to_staging.md

 Go to https://portal-staging.[yourdomain.com]

-Your staging environment is now online with 1000 simulated relays, 100k simulated servers, 100k simulated sessions (CCU).
+Your staging environment is now online with 1000 simulated relays, 100k simulated servers and 100k simulated sessions (CCU).

 Next step: [Deploy to Production](deploy_to_production.md)